exasol/pyexasol/doc/changes/unreleased.md

 * #287: Removed unused imports (primarily in test files)
 * #289: Dropped support for Python 3.9
 * #294: Updated the exasol-integration-test-docker-environment to 5.0.0
-* #298: Switched rsa (deprecated) with cryptography and added py.typed file
+* #298: Switched rsa (deprecated) with cryptography, added py.typed file, and widened constraints for pyarrow

 ## Internal